Useful information for trainees interested in joining the lab

 Wondering if you are a good fit?

-The first and most important elements are the interest and motivation to study the determinants of mental health and suicidal behavior, as well as the willingness to do so in a collaborative environment.
+The first and most important elements are the interest and motivation to study the determinants of mental health and suicidal behaviors, as well as the willingness to do so in a collaborative environment.

 We welcome trainees with experience and/or interest in mental health sciences (psychology, psychiatry, and related disciplines), epidemiology, behavioral genetics, genetic epidemiology.